-On deck 13, the Hollywood Odyssey (70 seats Cigar Club & Lounge) was replaced by Concierge Club.
+- On deck 13, the Hollywood Odyssey (70 seats Cigar Club & Lounge) was replaced by Concierge Club.

-- Jewel of the Seas refurbishment project’s total cost was around USD 30 million.
+Jewel OTS refurbishment project’s total cost was ~USD 30 million.
 The vessel is among the last RCI ships to benefit from the company’s expensive revitalization program for implementing Oasis-class features (facilities and amenities) fleetwide.